About our bit of San Carlos,

 two child safety seats into it.
 In our open garage you can just make out our two sensible,

-compact family sedans, Ondine’s Mazda Protegé ES and John’s older Infiniti
+compact family sedans, Ondine’s Mazda Protegé ES (replaced in 2016 by a Toyota Prius) and John’s older Infiniti

-G20 (that’s a Nissan Primera to our visitors from Europe).
+G20 (that’s a Nissan Primera to our visitors from Europe, and it made it 22 years before it was replaced in 2018 by a Honda Fit).

 The nearest trolley stops are either at Amaya Drive and Severin in La Mesa, or Grossmont Transit Center on Fletcher Parkway.
 Both serve the Orange Line and the newly opened Green Line, both have free parking lots, and both are about three miles away.
+We recommend the Grossmont Center station.
 The Orange Line runs between El Cajon and downtown; the Green Line runs between Santee and Mission Valley.
 To get downtown costs between $2.25 and $3.00 each way, and takes about an hour.
 Tip: carry small bills, as the trolley stations wont give more than $5 in change and the vending machines require exact change.
 By way of contrast, we can drive downtown in 20-30 minutes if we dont hit heavy traffic and not counting parking.
-Parking downtown can easily cost the amount of two round-trip trolley tickets.
+Parking downtown can easily cost $10 or more, and the meters on the street typically require you to move your car after one or two hours.

 Cowles Mountain: San Carlos has the City of San Diegos biggest natural feature besides the beach.
 If